-All resources for non-BBCE households, except those specifically exempt in RESOURCES TO BE EXCLUDED, must be included in the determination of eligibility for SNAP.
+All resources, except those specifically exempt in RESOURCES TO BE EXCLUDED, must be included in the determination of eligibility for SNAP.
 Resources to be included are outlined below.

 Liquid Resources

 Liquid resources include, but may not be limited to, the following: